w3f/General-Grants-Program/README.md

 ### Hackathons

-From time to time, Web3 Foundation and/or Parity organise hackathons to promote quick prototyping of your Polkadot related ideas.
+From time to time, Web3 Foundation and/or Parity organise hackathons to promote quick prototyping of Polkadot related ideas.
 We highly encourage you to participate in these hackathons.
 Bear in mind, however, that you cannot submit the **same work** for a hackathon and the Grants Program.
 If you have worked on a project for a hackathon, your grant application should either propose a new set of features or otherwise build on top of your previous work.
 The same applies in reverse, although that will likely be less common.

 ### Other Grant Programs